Tineco A11 Review

 First, the A11 Master+ version has more attachments than the other two premium brands I mentioned, which means more options and flexibility.

-The two detachable Li-ion batteries will run for up to 52 minutes combined so that this stick vacuum will cover a lot of ground.
+The two detachable Li-ion batteries will run for up to 52 minutes combined, so this stick vacuum can cover a lot of ground.

-Add to that the charging dock’s ability to charge two batteries simultaneously translates to zero downtime (if you don’t use up the battery in one cleaning cycle) as you can use the vacuum while the other battery is charging.
+The charging dock’s ability to charge two batteries simultaneously translates to zero downtime (if you don’t use up the battery in one cleaning cycle), as you can use the vacuum while the other battery is charging.

 I would say that the A11 has the better standard brush roll as it can pick up Quaker oats better than the V8.

-If the Tineco Pure One S12 is too expensive, then the A11 would be an excellent alternative that’s lighter but without the bells-and-whistles.
+If the Tineco Pure One S12 is too expensive, then the A11 would be an excellent alternative that’s lighter without the bells and whistles.

-All three variants will perform equally well on hard floors and carpets, so choosing one will depend on the tools you need.
+All three variants will perform equally well on hard floors and carpets, so choosing one will depend on your needed tools.

 4 Reasons why you should buy the Tineco A11 Master

-1. Lots of attachments: The Master+ version has 14 different attachments at your disposal.
+- Lots of attachments: The Master+ version has 14 different attachments.
 It has more than any of the Dyson cordless stick vacuum models.

-2. Decent run time: Even with the main cleaning head attached, the A11 will run for up to 50 minutes combined from the two Li-Ion batteries.
+- Decent run time: Even with the main cleaning head attached, the A11 will run for up to 50 minutes combined with the two Li-Ion batteries.

-4. Excellent performance: The A11 scored high marks in nearly all of the tests with better results than the Dyson V8.
+- Excellent performance: The A11 scored high marks in nearly all tests with better results than the Dyson V8.

 The Verdict: Who Should Buy the Tineco A11?